Sorin373/SpeedyGo/README.md

 ```

 - Add data (you need to execute this cmd for all the tables):
-- Replace '/path/to/your/data.csv' with the path to you CSV file and fill in the correct table names.
+- Replace '/path/to/your/data.csv' with the path to your CSV file and fill in the correct table names.

 ```sql
 mysql> SET GLOBAL local_infile=1;